ljunggren/boozang-docs/README.md

 ###### Adding team members

 It's quite straightforward to add a team member to the project.
-Any team members email you add will receive an email notification to join the project.
+Any team members email you add will receive an email notification with instructions on how to join the project.

 ###### Access policy